 Find analytics about how much traffic your competitors get to their site.

 Monitor your competition and compare their visitor and page view performance to your own.

 See traffic by country and a site’s referrals.
 Their suggestions include similar sites to find new competitors.

 Learn deep details about audience demographics and interests.

 7. Conferences and Trade Show Spying (BONUS!)

 Find out which industry trade shows they attend.
-We stumbled across this handy trick.

 How To> Search for their company in Google Images.
 Right-click the company logo and choose “search Google for image.”